 We are a growth-oriented investor specializing in smaller middle market companies that are profitable, exhibit growth opportunities (both internal as well as through add-on acquisitions), and which occupy a defensible niche within their business segment.
-Our core sectors of focus are Business Services, Chemicals, Consumer Products, Industrials and Medical Products and Services.
 Many of the companies we invest in are family-owned or involve private owners looking to retire or transition to a more passive role.
 We always listen to a seller’s objectives in order to craft a solution tailored to meet the needs of all parties involved.

 How much is my company worth?

 How long does it take to close a deal?

 How do you work with management?